MARKET SNAPSHOT: U.S. Stocks Poised To Bust Out New Records As Optimism About Payrolls Data Builds

 ADVERTISEMENT

-Jobs data in the spotlight: After the boost from surprisingly strong private-sector employment numbers, investors will be watching for the nonfarm payroll data due at 8:30 a.m.
+Jobs data in the spotlight: After the boost from surprisingly strong private-sector employment numbers, investors will be watching for the nonfarm-payrolls data due at 8:30 a.m.
 Eastern Time.
 Economists surveyed by MarketWatch are forecasting 185,000 jobs were created last month.

 Read: May hiring gains to reflect warming, but not sizzling economy (http://www.marketwatch.com/story/the-economy-seems-frozen-in-time-but-underneath-the-ice-the-water-is-warming-2017-05-28)